vanheaven-ui/SQLZOO/README.md

 ## About <a name = "about"></a>
-The SQL queries written inthe repository were run for MYSQL database syntax in the SQLZoo online resource.
+The SQL queries written in this repository followed the MYSQL database syntax and were run in the SQLZoo online resource.
 The SQLZoo online resource found [**HERE**](https://sqlzoo.net/wiki/SELECT_basics) includes tables against which the written SQL queries were run.
-The SQLZoo resource also provides and editor to type the queries together with an output console to print the result of the queries written.
+The SQLZoo resource also provides an editor to type the queries and an output console that prints the result of the queries submitted.

 ## 🔧 Built with<a name = "with"></a>